 David K. Burton advises clients on a wide range of U.S. tax matters, with a particular emphasis on project finance and energy transactions.
 In addition, he also advises clients on tax matters regarding the formation and structuring of domestic and offshore investment funds.

 Practice & Background

-Mr. Burton has extensive experience structuring tax-driven vehicles, such as sale-leasebacks, flip partnerships, inverted leases and other structures, for the acquisition and financing of renewable energy assets.
+Mr. Burton has extensive experience structuring tax-efficient transactions, such as sale-leasebacks, flip partnerships, pass-through leases and other structures, for the acquisition and financing of renewable energy assets.

 Prior to joining Akin Gump, Mr. Burton was the managing director and senior tax counsel at GE Energy Financial Services (GE EFS), one of the world’s leading investors in energy projects.
 At GE EFS, Mr. Burton oversaw all of the tax aspects for over $21 billion in global energy projects from structuring transactions to accounting for taxes to formulating tax policy initiatives.
 During his tenure at GE EFS, the division’s investments in wind, solar, hydro, biomass and geothermal power grew to $6 billion, making GE EFS the largest tax-advantaged energy investor in the U.S. Before joining GE EFS, Mr. Burton was a tax lawyer at GE Capital and primarily focused on aircraft and equipment leasing and financing and asset acquisitions.
 From 1996-2000, Mr. Burton was a tax lawyer at a large, international law firm in Philadelphia.

 Mr. Burton is editor of Akin Gump’s Tax Equity Telegraph blog that is intended to address the intersection of tax policy and energy policy in the United States.